kottans/mock-repo/README.md

 with other to make fun from conversation.

 ----------

-I'm just trying to create my first commit.
+Hello World!
+I'm just trying to create my first commit.:)

 ----------